 Stores in the UK 29

-If you want an entry-level ice-climbing axe for graded climbing routes the Stubai Hornet is great, but it is not ideal for walkers (or climbers with more cash to spare).
+If you want an entry-level ice-climbing axe for graded climbing routes the Stubai Hornet is ideal, and it offers excellent value for money.

 Review by Jeremy Ashcroft